eshinhw/csj/README.md

 ## Main Features

-- User authentication with Google sign-in
+- User authentication with Google sign-in (Soon to be implemented)
-- Subscription payment with Stripe API
+- Subscription payment with Stripe API (Soon to be implemented)
-- Live weather display with FreeWeatherAPI
+- Live weather display with FreeWeatherAPI (Soon to be implemented)
-- Cloud storage with either Google Cloud or AWS
+- Cloud storage with either Google Cloud or AWS (Soon to be implemented)

 ## Deployment